Mahishasura: Asur tribe's narrative

 Dasai dance at the streets of Purulia district.

 Males wear female clothing in accordance with the tradition of the Dasai dance.

-Asurs believe that the Mahishasura of the Durga Maa was their benevolent ancestor, and mourn during the Durga Puja period for what they see as the unjust butchering of their ancestor.
+Asurs believe that the Mahishasura was their benevolent ancestor, and mourn during the Durga Puja period for what they see as the unjust butchering of their ancestor.
 The veneration of Mahishasura has spread throughout the Munda tribes of West Bengal as well as Namasudras.

 The Kherwal Santal people and the Kolarian Dravidian Asura tribe community worship Mahishasura, whom they call Hudur Durga, as their deity.
 In contrast, they consider Durga to be the villain.
 The word hudur means lightning and the word Durga means protector.
 The combined meaning of the word is lightning-hard guard.

 According to the Kherwal Santal and Asura tribes of Jharkhand, India, Hudur Durga was their millennial ancestor, the king of a village called Chaichampa.
 After the Aryans came to India, they realizing that they were unable to defeat Hudur Durga, so they began to think of various ways to kill him.
 They found out that he was very feminine and that women were highly regarded in their society, so they sent a beautiful woman of fair complexion as a spy to assassinate him.

 The Aryans proposed marriage to the king.
 Impressed by the woman's appearance, the king agreed to marry her and was killed by her seven days after they got married.
 Upon hearing the news of the king's death, the Aryans invaded the kingdom in order to seize it.
 On the advice of their guru, the men of the kingdom bathed in the river Saraswati, disguised as women, and fled the kingdom to perform the Dasai dance.

 The Santals claim that the Aryans reidentified the woman as Durga and the king as Mahishasura in their scriptures, and that the name of their king, Hudur Durga, was incorrectly mentioned to be the name of the woman.
 During Durga Puja, they do not worship Durga but worship Mahishasura and mourn the women by dancing Dasai on the way.

 According to many claims, due to the fact that the woman was a courtesan, Hindus use cow urine, Ganges water, cowdung along with the soil of brothels (four G: Gomutra, Gobar, Gangajal or Ganikalaya (brothel)'s soil) to make idols of Durga in Durga Puja.
 The Asur tribe also counts Hudur Durga as well as their ancestors as the decendants of Ravana of Lanka.